simonellistonball/masterclass-hdf/labs/lab4/README.md

 1. Create a ListenSyslog processor.
   1. Note the batching options here.
+  1. NiFi is running as a non-privileged user, so you will not be able to use the default port (514) try 1514 instead, and point syslog to this instead.
 1. Push this to a PutFile.

 A common pattern is the List, Fetch patter.